 There are two monuments to Battery G, 4th United States Artillery on the Gettysburg battlefield.
 The first is north of Gettysburg along Howard Avenue on Barlow’s Knoll (Howard Avenue East tour map).
 The second is southeast of town in the National Cemetery.
 (National Cemetery tour map) The battery is also referenced on a marker at Antietam.

 Both monuments have identical tablets with the exception of the commanding officer listed.
 Lieutenant Wilkinson is listed as commander on the Barlow’s Knoll monument, where he was mortally wounded.
-When the battery redeployed on Cemetery Hill Lieutenant Bancroft was in command, and is listed on the monument in the National Cemetery.
+When the battery redeployed on Cemetery Hill Lieutenant Bancroft was in command, and he is listed on the monument in the National Cemetery.

-From the monuments:
+From the monuments

 Army of the Potomac